gvwilson/thirdbit/src/fiction/in-heck/index.md

 Her mouth tasted *awful*,
 and her neck—she realized that she had never really appreciated pillows properly before.

-Gumption wriggled away from under her and peered through the gap in the sideboards.
+Gumption wriggled away from her and peered through the gap in the sideboards.
 "I can't see anyone,"
 he whispered.